Leonard Zeskind: Career

-Since 1982, he has been a community activist and human rights advocate.
-He is known for his research into extreme right, racist, and anti-Semitic organizations in the United States.
-The Institute for Research and Education of Human Rights served as a resource about such groups and their members when information about them rose dramatically following the storming of the capitol of the United States on January 6, 2021.
+Zeskind became a community activist and human rights advocate.
+He led the Center for Democratic Renewal from 1985 to 1994.
+He was known for his research into extreme right, racist, and antisemitic organizations in the United States.
+In 1998, he was an honoree of the MacArthur Fellows Program.
+The Institute for Research and Education of Human Rights served as a resource about such groups and their members when information about them rose dramatically following the January 6 United States Capitol attack.

-He is a lifetime member of the NAACP.
-He also has served on the board of directors of the Petra Foundation and the Kansas City Jewish Community Relations Bureau.
+He was a lifetime member of the NAACP.
+He also served on the board of directors of the Petra Foundation and the Kansas City Jewish Community Relations Bureau.